Audio-Technica ATH-M50xBT2 Wireless Headphones Review

 The Audio-Technica ATH-M50xBT2 Wireless and the Anker Soundcore Life Q30 Wireless have different strengths, and you may prefer either pair.
 The Anker have an ANC feature and block out much more ambient sound, so they're more suitable for purposes like commuting.
 On the other hand, the Audio-Technica have a longer battery life.
 Their sound profile is also much flatter, which some may prefer to the Anker's bass-heavy sound, but you can customize both headphones' sound profiles in their respective companion apps.

-Pioneer DJ HDJ-CUE1BT Wireless
+Pioneer DJ HDJ-CUE1BT

-The Pioneer DJ HDJ-CUE1BT Wireless and Audio-Technica ATH-M50xBT2 Wireless are Bluetooth and analog-capable headphones that collapse smaller with rotating ear cups.
+The Pioneer DJ HDJ-CUE1BT and the Audio-Technica ATH-M50xBT2 Wireless are Bluetooth and analog-capable headphones that collapse smaller with rotating ear cups.
 The Pioneer DJ are more bassy sounding and fit on-ears.
 Their Bluetooth connectivity is more rudimentary, and their battery life is great but shorter.
 The Audio-Technica fit over the ear instead.
 They have a more analytical tuning, although you can use the companion app to alter the EQ when they're used wirelessly.
 Their Bluetooth implementation and controls are more comprehensive, as well.

 TOZO T6 Truly Wireless